TREASURIES-Yields ease from 16-year highs after 30-year yields breach 5%

 An inversion in this part of the curve is seen as forecasting an economic downturn, but typically the yield curve will move back into positive territory before a recession begins.

-Yields fell to session lows after the ADP National Employment Report showed U.S. private payrolls increased far less than expected in September, with 89,000 jobs gained during the month.
+Analysts expect that the recent sell-off in longer-dated bonds will be reversed if there are firm signs of economic weakness or if higher rates lead to other significant market dislocations.

+"I struggle to see how the recent yield moves don't increase the risk of an accident somewhere in the financial system," said Deutsche Bank strategist Jim Reid.

-Technical factors this week have also been seen as adding to the sell-off, with traders noting a lack of support levels between 4.5% and 5.0% on 10-year Treasury yields to draw buyers in.
+Technical factors this week have also been seen as adding to the selloff, with traders noting a lack of support levels between 4.5% and 5.0% on 10-year Treasury yields.

 Mortgage hedging as 30-year mortgage rates head closer to the 8% area and weakness in European government bonds is also adding to weakness in U.S. Treasuries, said di Galoma.